 The built projects — spanning commercial towers and residences to music halls and art museums — often constitute a literal translation of their concept renderings.
 In contrast, other projects echo the formal language of the renderings but, through either material selection, redesign or financial constraints, may have lost some of the awe-inducing, romantic and mystical qualities that the renderings had in droves.
 It is a battle we all must face: How much do we compromise our architectural visions in order to please a thrifty client or an agitated community?

 Here, we line up some of the year’s most notable renderings on the left, with their complete (or near-complete) counterparts on the right.
-Comment below, telling us which of these projects you believe had the more seamless built translations and which showed significant deviation:
+Tell us on Facebook which of these projects you believe had the more seamless journey from visualization to built reality:

 “The residential tower, which is nearing completion, is 821 feet (250 meters) tall and 57 stories high.
 Its stacked, cubic design has earned comparisons to Jenga blocks.
 This is most apparent near the top, which features 10 penthouses stacked in a staggered arrangement that allows for 200-foot wraparound views.
 The irregular pattern of the stacked volumes breaks down the monolithic nature of the skyscraper, lending the luxury glass edifice a more human scale.”
 Check out the full story here.